datastax/diagnostic-collection/ds-collector/README.md

 # extract the bundle on the jumpbox/bastion server (this cannot be a Cassandra node)
 tar -xvf ds-collector.*.tar.gz
 cd collector

-# if an encryption file has been provided, copy it to this folder
-cp <some-path>/*_secret.key .

 # go through the configuration file, set all parameters as suited
 edit collector.conf